How Spike Lee built a successful career. Explore key moments that defined the journey.

 In 2018, Spike Lee won the Academy Award for Best Adapted Screenplay and the Cannes Film Festival Grand Prix Award for the biographical crime dramedy BlacKkKlansman.

-In 2018, Spike Lee's film BlacKkKlansman won the Grand Prix award at the Cannes Film Festival.
+In 2018, Spike Lee's film BlacKkKlansman won the Grand Prix award at the Cannes Film Festival, where two of his films have competed for the Palme d'Or award.

-In 2019, Spike Lee was nominated for the Academy Award for Best Picture and Best Director for *BlacKkKlansman* and won his first competitive Academy Award for Best Adapted Screenplay.
-He expressed his feelings about *Green Book* winning Best Picture by saying it was "not my cup of tea".
+In 2019, Spike Lee received his first ever nomination for the Academy Award for Best Director for BlacKkKlansman, which was also nominated for Best Picture.
+Lee won his first competitive Academy Award for Best Adapted Screenplay for BlacKkKlansman.
+He expressed dissatisfaction with Green Book winning Best Picture.

-In 2019, Spike Lee's film BlacKkKlansman received six Academy Award nominations, including Best Picture, Best Director, and Best Adapted Screenplay for Lee himself.
-He won the Academy Award for Best Adapted Screenplay, marking his first Academy Award.
+In 2019, Spike Lee's film BlacKkKlansman received six Academy Award nominations, with Lee himself nominated for Best Picture, Best Director, and Best Adapted Screenplay.
+He won the Best Adapted Screenplay award, marking his first Academy Award win.

-In 2020, Spike Lee directed Da 5 Bloods and the David Byrne concert film American Utopia.
+In 2020, Spike Lee directed both the film Da 5 Bloods and the David Byrne concert film American Utopia.

 In 2023, Spike Lee was named as the recipient of the Ebert Director Award at the TIFF Tribute Awards for the Toronto International Film Festival.

-In February 2024, Spike Lee was confirmed as the director of *Highest 2 Lowest*, a reinterpretation of Akira Kurosawa's *High and Low* (1963), starring Denzel Washington.
-Lee will also make the Netflix three-part documentary series *Katrina: Come Hell and High Water*.
+In February 2024, Spike Lee was confirmed as the director of Highest 2 Lowest, a reinterpretation of High and Low (1963), with Denzel Washington starring.

 In March 2024, Spike Lee received a Board of Governor's Award from the American Society of Cinematographers.